yiyaowen/Javar.CodEditor/README.md

 ### HTML

-A example.html should be rendered well with your browser.
+An example.html should be rendered well with your browser.

 ## Other Information About Javar